 When aligners are worn during drinking, reduced saliva means acids and sugars remain trapped against the enamel for longer.
 This combination significantly increases the risk of decay compared to drinking without aligners.

-How acidity and sugars interact with aligners
+How acidity and sugars interact with Invisalign aligners

 Many alcoholic drinks are acidic or contain added sugars.
 Wine, cider, and mixers can soften enamel, while sugars feed plaque bacteria.
 With aligners in place, these substances have prolonged contact with the teeth.

-• Enamel becomes more vulnerable to damage
+- Enamel becomes more vulnerable to damage

-• Bacterial growth increases under trays
+- Bacterial growth increases under trays

-• The risk of white spot lesions rises
+- The risk of white spot lesions rises

-Which Alcoholic Drinks Are Worst with Invisalign?
+Which Alcoholic Drinks Are Worst With Invisalign?

 Not all drinks carry the same level of risk during Invisalign treatment.

-Drink type Why it’s a problem with Invisalign
+| Drink type | Why it’s a problem with Invisalign |

-Red wine High staining potential and acidity.
+| Red wine | High staining potential and acidity.
+Always remove aligners first. |

-Sugary cocktails Sugar feeds bacteria if aligners go back in too soon.
+| Sugary cocktails | Sugar feeds bacteria if aligners go back in too soon. |

-Cider Acidic and sugary, increasing enamel risk.
+| Cider | Acidic and sugary, increasing enamel risk. |

-Clear spirits + soda Lower staining risk, but still requires tray removal.
+| Clear spirits with soda water | Lower staining risk, but aligners should still be removed. |

 If you’re choosing to drink, lighter and less sugary options are easier to manage – but aligners should still be removed every time.